 Most shows allow artists to set up the day before the show begins.

 Once you’re set up, the selling process is simple.
-It’s technically a retail environment, but it’s not anything like working a register at Wal-Mart — all your customers are there because they are genuinely interested in your work.
+It’s a retail environment, but it’s not anything like working a register at Walmart — all your customers are there because they are genuinely interested in artwork.
 And you don’t have a boss.
 You’re there because you want to be there, and so are your customers.
 This is a happy place, enjoy it!

 How’s the money?

 Don’t expect to make a lot of money at first.
-After the startup costs, you might not break even until you’ve done five or six shows.
-You will have good shows where you sell a dozen pieces in 12 hours, but you will have bad shows where you don’t sell anything for an entire weekend.
+After the startup costs, you might not break even until you’ve done a few shows.
+You will have good shows where you sell a dozen pieces in an afternoon, but you will have bad shows where you don’t sell anything for an entire weekend.
 Even though you might not sell much at a given show, customers may ask for a business card and contact you later about commission work.
 That’s when it branches out and gets even more interesting.

 When you sell something, take notes: